sxsw/rfm/README.md

 ### Using Models

 Rfm models provide easy access, modeling, and persistence of your Filemaker data.
+A ginjo-rfm model is basically an alias to a specific layout in your Filemaker database and provides all of the query options found in a classic rfm layout object.
+The model and/or the layout object is where you do most of your work with rfm.
+For more details about what methods and options are available to a model or layout object, see the documentation for the {Rfm::Layout} and {Rfm::Base} classes.

 	   class User < Rfm::Base
 	     config :layout => 'my_user_layout'